BonoAmir/IKENMovies/README.md

 Notes:
--In Main activity i used AsyncTask to run networking in the back thread and no need for loaders beacuse i defined the screen orientation of the app as portait.
+-In Main activity i used AsyncTask to run networking in the back thread .

 -Used picasso library  (https://square.github.io/picasso/) to display images from api.